 U-99’s Fifth and Sixth Combat Patrols

 U-99 turned around for her 5th combat patrol on October 13th to patrol the North West Approaches.
-During the patrol Convoy SC 7 lost six ships with another damaged.
+During the patrol, Convoy SC 7 lost six ships, with another damaged one.
 The patrol ended on October 22nd.
-A little over a week later on October 30th, U-99 returned to the North West Approaches and sank four ships in Convoy HX 83, wrapping up the patrol on November 8th, 1940.
+A little over a week later, on October 30th, U-99 returned to the North West Approaches and sank four ships in Convoy HX 83, wrapping up the patrol on November 8th, 1940.

 U-99’s 7th Combat Patrol

-The next-to-last combat patrol of U-99 took place between November 27th and December 12th.
+The next-to-last combat patrol of U-99 occurred between November 27th and December 12th.
 During this underway, the U-Boat patrolled the North Atlantic and sank four ships on convoys HX 90 and OB 252.

 The Final Patrol of U-99

-The final patrol of U-99 started on February 22nd, 1941 in the North Atlantic.
-During the patrol she sank 8 ships in Convoy OB 293 and Convoy HX 112.
+The final patrol of U-99 started on February 22nd, 1941, in the North Atlantic.
+During the patrol, she sank eight ships in Convoy OB 293 and Convoy HX 112.
 During the patrol, the U-Boat suffered severe damage.
-The Captain scuttled the submarine southeast of Iceland to avoid capture by the Allies (of the U-Boat),and lost three sailors on March 17th, 1941.
+The Captain scuttled the submarine southeast of Iceland to avoid capture by the Allies (of the U-Boat) and lost three sailors on March 17th, 1941.
 During the engagement, the boat was attacked by HMS Vanoc and HMS Walker while out of torpedoes.
 After being driven deep by the attack, Kretschmer had to surface and was rescued along with 40 of his crew to become Allied Prisoners of War.

 U-99 War Record

 During World War 2, German Admiral Karl Dönitz described his strategy of submarine warfare as, Rudeltaktik, which crudely translates to the tactics of a pack of animals.
-In the English language, this evolved to be the term “Wolfpack.”
-The normal tactic of the German U-Boats was to patrol separately in pre-designated areas; however when they thought a convoy was more heavily defended they would be ordered to congregate in a pack to better attack the convoy if their numbers were sufficient.
+In English, this evolved into the term “Wolfpack.”
+The usual tactic of the German U-Boats was to patrol separately in pre-designated areas; however, when they thought a convoy was more heavily defended, they would be ordered to assemble in a pack to attack the convoy better if their numbers were sufficient.
 The U-99 participated in two Wolfpacks during her operational history.

 Wolfpack 1: September 20-22, 1940